 - The reader is currently only available via pip install xlwings.
-Installation via conda is not yet supported, but you can still use pip to install xlwings into a Conda environment! - Date cells: Excel cells with a Date/Time are currently only converted to a datetime object in Python for xlsx file formats.
-For xlsb format, pandas has the same restriction though (it uses pyxlsb under the hood). - Dynamic ranges: myrange.expand() is currently inefficient, so will slow down the reading considerably if the dynamic range is big. - Named ranges: Named ranges with sheet scope are currently not shown with their proper name: E.g. mybook.names[0].name will show the name mylocalname instead of including the sheet name like so Sheet1!mylocalname.
+Installation via conda is not yet supported, but you can still use pip to install xlwings into a Conda environment! - Dynamic ranges: myrange.expand() is currently inefficient, so will slow down the reading considerably if the dynamic range is big. - Named ranges: Named ranges with sheet scope are currently not shown with their proper name: E.g. mybook.names[0].name will show the name mylocalname instead of including the sheet name like so Sheet1!mylocalname.
 Along the same lines, the names property can only be accessed via book object, not via sheet object.
 Other defined names (formulas and constants) are currently not supported. - Excel tables: Accessing data via table names isn't supported at the moment. - Options: except for err_to_str, non-default options are currently inefficient and will slow down the read operation.
 This includes dates, empty, and numbers. - Formulas: currently only the cell values are supported, but not the cell formulas. - This is only a file reader, writing files is currently not supported.